Wreath Macdonald polynomials as eigenstates: Bosons

 We define the \textit{charge} of a Maya diagram as

 Visually, we can think about this as follows.
 The beads left of the central line will tend to be white while the beads right of the central line will tend to be black.
-Thus, white beads on the right and black beads on the left are exceptional, and the charge is the difference between the number of exceptions on the right and the left.
-The Maya diagram given above has charge zero.
+Thus, white beads on the right and black beads on the left are exceptional, and the charge is the difference between the number of exceptions on the left (black) with those on the right (white).
+The charge of the Maya diagram given above is zero.